 Unlocking brand advocacy: is content the key?

-Inspiring brand loyalty (and even better, advocacy) is a major preoccupation for marketers, given its potential to increase customer lifetime value.
-But in a ferociously competitive online market – with thousands of websites to choose from to purchase any given product – how can retailers turn casual shoppers into vocal champions?
+Inspiring brand advocacy and loyalty is a major preoccupation for marketers, given its potential to increase customer lifetime value.
+But in a ferociously competitive online market – with thousands of websites to choose from to purchase any given product – how can retailers turn casual shoppers into vocal champions beyond standard content creation?

 Recent research from Global Web Index (GWI) uncovers some interesting insights about advocacy behaviours and drivers, focusing specifically on affluent consumers (defined as internet users aged 16-64 who fall into the top quintile of GWI’s social grading segmentation).